Sharing label information with third parties

-- Data owners may decide to exclude any party from using data at any time.
+- Data owners may decide to exclude parties from using data via GS1 Data Link.

 Data for RIVM research

-In the framework of the research aims, the following actions may be undertaken using label data: combining label information and data from other sources, aggregating label data in oder to judge product groups, use in online and paper questionaires, use in apps, publishing results in reports and online such as NEVO-online.
+As part of the research goals the following activities involving label information may be performed: combining label information with data from other sources, aggregation of label data in order to reach conclusions on product groups, use in online and hard copy questionnaires, use in apps, publishing of results in reports and online such as NEVO-online.

 We have listed the most frequenlty asked questions.
 Do you still have questions, please contact firstname.lastname@example.org.